embalex/code_clues/checkNever/readme.md

 ### Description

-Function to check the parameter for never type
+Function to check the parameter for "never" type

 ### How it to use